Willie Jackson (politician): Opposition, 2023-present

 During the 2023 New Zealand general election held on 14 October, Jackson was re-elected to Parliament on the Labour party list.
 He again led Labour's campaign strategy for the Māori electorates, but was unsuccessful with only one seat being won by Labour.
 Jackson said he considered quitting politics after the election, but decided to stay on for the term.

 In early November 2023, Jackson stated that Māori people would "go to war" if the incoming Sixth National Government proceeded with an ACT campaign promise to hold a referendum on redefining the principles of the Treaty of Waitangi.
 In response to Jackson's remarks, ACT leader David Seymour reiterated that ACT wanted a "rational debate" on the topic and stated that "when people threaten war as the alternative to that, they are not being a good actor investing in the future of our country."

 In late November 2023, Jackson assumed the Māori Development, broadcasting and media, employment and associate housing and associate workplace relations and safety portfolios in the Shadow Cabinet of Chris Hipkins.

 On 5 December 2023, Jackson was granted retention of the title The Honourable, in recognition of his term as a member of the Executive Council.

 In late May 2024, Jackson participated in an Oxford Union debate where he delivered a winning speech calling for the return of seven mokomōkai (preserved Māori heads adorned with customary Māori tattoos known as moko) from the British Museum.
 His speech also criticised the legacy of British colonialism in New Zealand.

 In November 2024, Jackson was again ejected from the New Zealand Parliament debating chamber, after calling ACT Party Leader David Seymour a liar during the first reading of the Treaty Principles Bill.
 He later said at the 2024 Labour Party Annual conference that if he is "not a liar", then he is a "special kind of stupid that I have never seen before."

 In early March 2025, Jackson retained the Māori development portfolio and gained the social development portfolio during a cabinet reshuffle.
 He lost the broadcasting and media, employment, associate housing and associate workplace relations portfolios.

 In mid May 2025, Jackson was ordered by Assistant Speaker Greg O'Connor to leave Parliament's debating chamber after making remarks criticising the National-led coalition government for allegedly attacking the Waitangi Tribunal, Māori health services, and the Treaty of Waitangi during the third reading of the Ngā Hapū o Ngāti Ranginui Claims Settlement Bill.

+On 11 March 2026, Jackson retained the Māori development portfolio and gained the Māori-Crown relations and associate health for Māori portfolios during a cabinet reshuffle.